cldf/cldfbench/README.md

 ## Overview

-This package provides tools to curate cross-linguistic data, with the goal of packaging it as [CLDF](https://cldf.clld.org) dataset.
+This package provides tools to curate cross-linguistic data, with the goal of packaging it as [CLDF](https://cldf.clld.org) datasets.

 In particular, it supports a workflow where
-- "raw" source data is downloaded to a `raw` subdirectory,
+- "raw" source data is downloaded to a `raw/` subdirectory,
-- and subsequently converted to a CLDF dataset in a `cldf` subdirectory, with the help of
+- and subsequently converted to one or more CLDF datasets in a `cldf/` subdirectory, with the help of
-  - configuration data in a `etc` directory
+  - configuration data in a `etc/` directory and
-  - custom Python code (a subclass of [`cldfbench.Dataset`](src/cldfbench/dataset.py) which implements the workflow actions)
+  - custom Python code (a subclass of [`cldfbench.Dataset`](src/cldfbench/dataset.py) which implements the workflow actions).

 This workflow is supported via
-- a commandline interface `cldfbench` which calls the workflow actions via [subcommands](src/cldfbench/commands),
+- a commandline interface `cldfbench` which calls the workflow actions as [subcommands](src/cldfbench/commands),
 - a `cldfbench.Dataset` base class, which must be overwritten in a custom module to hook custom code into the workflow.

+With this workflow and the separation of the data into three directories we want to provide a workbench for transparently deriving CLDF data from data that has been published before.
+In particular we want to delineate clearly
+- what's part of the original or source data (`raw`),
+- what kind of information is added (`etc`)
+- to the derived data (`cldf`).

 ## Install